Cigar Etiquette- The Do’s & Don’ts

 Do Not use a Cigar Holder

-Designed to be held in your fingers, cigars engage all your senses, touch included. being able to feel the cigar can let you know if it is burning too hold or too cold.
+Designed to be held in your fingers, cigars engage all your senses, touch included. being able to feel the cigar can let you know if it is burning too hot or too cold.

 Do Not use a Toothpick or Matchstick